rsearls/jModInfGen/README.md

 module that is used in this module.
 This is another element this tool can not detect.
 The user may need to provide edits to the generated module-info file.

-The open directive allows all of the non-public elements of that package to be accessed by this module.
+The `open` directive allows all of the non-public elements of the declared package to be accessed by this module.
 This is another element this tool can not detect.
 The user may need to provide edits to the generated module-info file.

-The requires directive has optional qualifiers transitive and static.
+The `requires` directive has optional qualifiers `transitive` and `static`.
 This is information that can not be detected by this tool and may required user editing of the generated file.

 ## Project Structure
-Project module, mod-info-parser uses lexical analyzer JFlex and LALR Parser Generator for Java java_cup in extracting data from each module-info.java file.
+Project module, `mod-info-parser` uses lexical analyzer JFlex and LALR Parser Generator for Java java_cup in extracting data from each module-info.java file.
 This tool does not process module-info.class files as this would require JDK9.

-Project module, analyzer processes the data written to classes.dot by utility jdeps and a module-info.java file found in the project directory.
+Project module, `analyzer` processes the data written to `classes.dot` by utility `jdeps` and a module-info.java file found in the project directory.
 It generates a module-info file of the analyzed data.

-Project maven-plugin provides a plugin to be used on multi-module maven projects.
+Project `maven-plugin` provides a plugin to be used on multi-module maven projects.
 It will identify cross module dependences.
 This plugin relies on the output from org.apache.maven.plugins:maven-jdeps-plugin.
-The plugin must be configured to generate classes.dot files.
+The plugin must be configured to generate `classes.dot` files.

 ## Related Tools